 "When you buy a house, you're not just purchasing a home, you're buying a lifestyle," says Anna Marie Ellison, a broker with ERA King Real Estate.
-That sentiment couldn't be truer in Homewood, AL. This cozy Birmingham suburb boasts award-winning schools, an impressive parks system and a central location, which combine to make it one of the Best Cities for Families.
+That sentiment couldn't be truer in Homewood, AL. This cozy Birmingham suburb boasts award-winning schools, an impressive parks system and a central location, which combine to make it one of the Best Cities to Raise a Family.

 The Homewood City Schools system, which is comprised of three elementary schools, one middle school and a high school, consistently ranks among the best districts in the state.
 Homewood High School placed fifth on the U.S. News & World Report list of the best high schools in Alabama.
 The district's Hall-Kent Elementary School was one of only 14 schools in the state to be selected as a Council for Leaders in Alabama Schools Banner School.
 HCS was also the only school district in the state to be recognized as one of the Best Communities for Music Education by the National Association of Music Merchants Foundation – and honor HCS has earned 11 years in a row.